dananau/GTPyhop/Some_GTPyhop_Details.md

     ('unload_container' container location)

-The method definition is the same as it would be in Pyhop, except for two minor differences:
+In Pyhop there would be two minor differences:

 - If a method is inapplicable (i.e., if the `if` test fails in the above example), Pyhop requires it to return `False`.
 In GTPyhop, it may either return `False` or (as above) not return a value.

-- The last line of the definition refers to `gtpyhop:declare_task_methods` rather than `pyhop:declare_methods`.
+ - The last line would begin with `pyhop` rather than `gtpyhop`.

 ## <span id="Goals">3.
 Goals and goal methods</span>